grafana/mimir/docs/sources/reference-http-api/_index.md

 POST /ruler/delete_tenant_config
 ```

-This deletes all rule groups for tenant, and returns `200` on success.
-Calling endpoint when no rule groups exist for user returns `200`.
+This deletes all rule groups for a tenant, and returns `200` on success.
+Calling this endpoint when no rule groups exist for a tenant returns `200`.
 Authentication is only to identify the tenant.

 This is intended as internal API, and not to be exposed to users.
 This endpoint is enabled regardless of whether `-ruler.enable-api` is enabled or not.